-At 31 December 2019 the Bank's share capital comprises 1,769,343 shares (1,751,825 class A shares, 14,232 class • Revaluation reserves B shares and 3,286 class C shares) at Euros 44.56 par value each, fully subscribed and paid up and represented by book economic rights and there are no different voting rights for any of the shareholders.
+At 31 December 2019 the Bank's share capital comprises 1,769,343 shares (1,751,825 class A shares, 14,232 class B shares and 3,286 class C shares) at Euros 44.56 par value each, fully subscribed and paid up and represented by book entries.
+All of the Bank's shares have the same voting and economic rights and there are no different voting rights for any of the shareholders.
 There are no shares representing capital.
 Shares are not listed on organised markets.